• ISSN 1008-505X

 Objectives We quantitatively studied the relationship between nitrogen fixation (NF), nitrogen absorption and yield of soybean in China, and proposed a suitable nitrogen application rate according to their response to nitrogen fertilizer application rate, in order to provide scientific references for the simultaneous realization of high yield and high nitrogen fixation efficiency (NFE) of soybean.

-Methods Literature across 2004 to 2024 were searched in CNKI and Web of Sciences, using key words “soybean, and yield, and N fixation or N fixation amount or N fixation efficiency”.
+Methods Literature published since 2000 were searched in CNKI and Web of Sciences, using key words “soybean, and yield, and N fixation or N fixation amount or N fixation efficiency”.
 Then the literature was screened by criteria of “field experiment in China, and containing whole information of soybean yield, nitrogen uptake, nitrogen fixation and nitrogen application amount”, and total of 14 papers were achieved.
 The data characteristics and correlation among the criteria indicators were analyzed using statistics, correlation and quadrant analysis methods.

 /